Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Introduction

 When the correspondences between 2D pixels and 3D points are available, the registration problem can be simplified to the traditional Perspective-n-Point (PnP) problem \cite{zheng2013revisiting}.
-In this context, both the P3P \cite{2003Complete} and EPnP \cite{lepetit2009ep} algorithms have proven to be effective in estimating the camera pose.
-However, establishing the point-to-pixel correspondences is non-trivial and coupled with pose estimation.
-In recent years, a prominent paradigm has emerged, with the primary objective of establishing correspondences in the feature space with deep learning.
-Subsequently, the aforementioned PnP solver is employed within RANSAC framework \cite{fischler1981random} to solve the camera pose.
-2D3D-MatchNet \cite{feng20192d3d} adopted the hand-crafted SIFT \cite{lowe1999object} and ISS \cite{zhong2009intrinsic} operators to detect the interest pixels and points for matching.
-However, it suffers from low inlier ratio when establishing correspondences for these feature-independent pixels and points.
-DeepI2P \cite{li2021deepi2p} classified the 3D points projected in the camera frustum and utilized inverse camera projection to optimize the camera pose.
-This classification operation is equivalent to establishing a fuzzy correspondence and the registration accuracy is limited by the misclassified points around the frustum boundary.
-CorrI2P \cite{ren2022corri2p} adopted a metric learning framework \cite{ye2021deep} to learn discriminative descriptors for each pixel and point, while predicting a symmetric overlap region between the image and point cloud.
-However, establishing dense correspondences within such global overlap region still suffers from low inlier ratio and great complexity.
+In this context, both P3P \cite{2003Complete} and EPnP \cite{lepetit2009ep} algorithms have proven to be effective in estimating the camera pose.
+However, establishing the point-to-pixel correspondences is non-trivial and coupled with the unknown camera pose.
+In recent years, a promising paradigm has been proposed to match points and pixels in feature space via deep learning, thus providing a generalized correspondence extractor for the PnP algorithms.
+2D3D-MatchNet \cite{feng20192d3d} adopts the hand-crafted SIFT \cite{lowe1999object} and ISS \cite{zhong2009intrinsic} operators to detect the interest pixels and points first, while using a metric learning framework \cite{ye2021deep} to learn discriminative descriptors for matching.
+DeepI2P \cite{li2021deepi2p} is a point-wise classification method that selects the points inside the camera frustum and solves the camera pose with inverse camera projection.
+Its multi-class classification variant matches each point with the pixels in a downsampled image.
+CorrI2P \cite{ren2022corri2p} predicts an overlap region and matches the descriptors of each pixel and point within it.
+However, these methods suffer from low inlier ratio because they solely operate on individual points and pixels, overlooking the high-level semantics conveyed by point sets and pixel patches.